-Some claimant files may contain radon exposure records in units of WLMs.
-These records typically appear in "Personnel Exposure" records, separate from the "DOE Response file."
-Dose Reconstructors should follow the guidance in DCAS-TIB-011, Lung Dose Conversion Factor for Thoron WLM, when evaluating these records (NIOSH 2013a).
-For dose reconstructions that require assignment of 222Rn exposures, and when individual radon exposure data exist, both the environmental 222Rn and the individual 222Rn data need to be evaluated.
-However, Dose Reconstructors should assign only the highest dose determined from this comparison, not both.
-The radon intakes from the "Personnel Exposure Records" are assumed to be a chronic exposure and assigned as a constant distribution in IREP for overestimates.
-For best-estimate or compensable claims, because the dose is almost instantaneous, Dose Reconstructors must prorate the radon doses to actual periods of employment.
+Some claimant files might contain radon exposure records in units of WLMs.
+These records typically appear in "Personnel Exposure Records," separate from the "DOE Response" file.
+DRs should follow the guidance in DCAS-TIB-011, Lung Dose Conversion Factor for Thoron WLM, when evaluating these records (NIOSH 2013a).
+For dose reconstructions that require assignment of Rn exposures, and when individual radon exposure data exist, both the environmental Rn and the individual Rn data need to be evaluated.
+However, DRs should assign only the highest dose determined from this comparison, not both.
+The radon intakes from the Personnel Exposure Records should be assumed to be a chronic exposure and should be assigned as a constant distribution in IREP for overestimates.
+For best-estimate or compensable claims, DRs must prorate the radon doses to actual periods of employment.

 Based on information from Pinney et al. (2004), the total radon exposure is the summation of the radon exposure from the K-65 silos and Q-11 silos.
 Worker radon data were obtained from two files, NIOSH (ca. 2013b) and NIOSH (ca. 2013c).
-The total radon exposure is equivalent to the sum of the individual radon results from (NIOSH ca. 2013b) in the "YRLY_K65" field to the results in the "K65_TOTAL" field of the second file (NIOSH ca. 2013c).
-The fields in NIOSH (ca. 2013b) are "YR," "YRLY_Q11," "YRLY_K65," "TOTAL_EXP," "SURVEY_YRLY_Q11," "SURVEY_YRLY_K65," "GURVEY_TOTAL_EXP," AND "SSN."
-The fields in NIOSH (ca. 2013c) are "SSN," "K65_TOTAL," "Q11_TOTAL," AND "TOTAL_EXP."
-The alphabetical listing of fields and their content is shown in Table 4-16 which provides information to Dose Reconstructors on what the fields represent.
+The total K-65 radon exposure is equivalent to the sum of the individual radon results from (NIOSH ca. 2013b) in the YRLY\K65 field to the results in the K65\TOTAL field of the second file (NIOSH ca. 2013c).
+The total Q-11 radon exposure is equivalent to the sum of the individual radon results from (NIOSH ca. 2013b) in the YRLY\Q11 field to the results in the Q11\TOTAL field of the second file (NIOSH ca. 2013b).
+The fields in NIOSH (ca. 2013b) are YR, YRLY\Q11, YRLY\K65, TOTAL\EXP, SURVEY\YRLY\Q11, SURVEY\YRLY\K65, SURVEY\TOTAL\EXP, and SSN.
+The fields in NIOSH (ca. 2013c) are SSN, K65\TOTAL,